cca/libraries_wagtail/libraries/summon/readme.md

 kubectl -n$NS patch secret summon-sftp-secrets -p "{\"data\":{\"known_hosts\": \"$DATA\"}}"
 ```

-The first time the task runs, there are no previous iterations, which can cause an error.
-The management command accepts a "date last run" argument so you can run `python manage.py summon_deletes "MM/DD/YYYY"` the first time.
+The first time the task runs, there are no previous iterations, which causes an error.
+The management command accepts a "date last run" argument so we can run `python manage.py summon_deletes YYYY-MM-DD` the first time.
 Note that **Koha has changed the date format for report parameters _multiple times_** so we may need to try a few different formats and edit the command if they change it again.
+It appears "YYYYMMDD" works best; using hyphens can lead to erroneous results.

 After the initial run, the task can be added as a cron job and run regularly.